 We will be doing an analysis of the number of people served to make a determination as to whether this program should continue in its present format, or should be expanded into an evening meal that is served in the soup kitchen.

 Toni Dolan has been the Executive Director of the Beth-El Center of Milford since November 2006.
-Toni has over twenty years experience in the non-profit sector, having served on nonprofit boards as well as holding several positions in nonprofit agencies, including Interim Executive Director and then permanent Executive Director of Beth-El Center, Inc., interim Executive Director of Interfaith Refugee Ministry of New Haven, Ct.
+Toni has over thirty years experience in the non-profit sector, having served on nonprofit boards as well as holding several positions in nonprofit agencies, including Interim Executive Director and then permanent Executive Director of Beth-El Center, Inc., interim Executive Director of Interfaith Refugee Ministry of New Haven, Ct.
 She was also the Administrative Director for the Trinity College Community Child Care Center.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.